scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 Neighborhoods are complex social and spatial environments with multiple interacting individuals, markets, and processes.
-Despite hundreds of years of research it remains difficult to quantify neighborhood context, and certainly no single variable is capable of capturing the entirety of a neighborhood’s essential essence.
+Despite decades of research it remains difficult to quantify neighborhood context, and certainly no single variable is capable of capturing the entirety of a neighborhood’s essential essence.
 For this reason, several traditions of